 Did you know that the hormones surging through your body influence or even control many of the most important bodily processes—including the ability to get pregnant?
 Because you can’t see or consciously adjust the levels of these critical compounds, it can be profoundly frustrating when you find yourself struggling to conceive if you suspect that a hormone irregularity may be at play.

 “As stressful and upsetting as it may be, it’s important to remember that 1 in 8 couples of reproductive age will experience difficulty conceiving.
-And, in many of these cases, hormonal imbalances are at least part of the problem,” remarks board certified reproductive endocrinologist Rachana Garde, M.D., of SGF’s Woodbridge and Annandale, VA locations.
+And, in many of these cases, hormonal imbalances are at least part of the problem,” remarks board certified reproductive endocrinologist Rachana Garde, M.D., of SGF’s Fairfax, VA location.

 Whether you’re just setting off on your journey towards conception, or you’ve been trying for a while now, knowing better how your hormones impact fertility—and what you can do to minimize or eliminate issues—is a wise step.